meza/agent-docs/CodeReview.md

 # Reasoning framework and evidence discipline
 - Separate facts, assumptions, and opinions in all review comments.
 - Require submitters to label assumptions (must-confirm | safe-to-assume) with confidence and verification steps.
+- Identify the project's required verification methods from its documentation (tests, linters, formatters, type checks, security scans, build steps) and treat them as review gates.
 - Verify claims by requesting commands, output logs, or CI artifacts.
 If evidence is missing, mark acceptance conditional.
 - Prefer conservative judgments when evidence is weak.